-When findings from 2012 are compared with those from 2007 there appear to be lower proportions selecting the most positive predictions for the future ('definitely will' and 'very likely').
+When findings from 2012 are compared with those from 2007 there appear to be lower proportions selecting the most positive predictions for the future ('very likely').
 However, due to the changes in question wording, caution must be taken when comparing findings between the surveys.